tcltk/tcllib/embedded/md/tcllib/files/modules/mime/mime.md

   - <a name='6'></a>__::mime::getbody__ *token* ?__\-decode__? ?__\-command__ *callback* ?__\-blocksize__ *octets*??

-    This command returns a string containing the body of the leaf MIME part represented by *token* in canonical form\.
+    Returns a string containing the body of the leaf MIME part represented by *token* in canonical form\.

     If the __\-command__ option is present, then it is repeatedly invoked with a fragment of the body as this: